Advanced Scraping Techniques & Anti-Bot Evasion

 - Matching geolocation to the target site's primary audience.

-- Implementing exponential backoff when HTTP 429 or 403 responses occur.
+- Implementing exponential backoff on HTTP 429 or 403 responses.

 - Caching successful responses to reduce redundant network calls.